 Specialization & Advisor

 An important candidacy requirement is the choice of a dissertation specialization and a Dissertation Advisor.
 The diligent, timely, and careful pursuit of a future research direction is likely the most important responsibility of a prospective PhD candidate.
-The student should be fully invested in the choice of specialization which will impact his/her future academic trajectory more than anything else.
-There are currently 65 regular mathematics faculty on the Columbus campus and over 20 more faculty on the branch campuses who can supervise doctoral theses.
+The student should be fully invested in the choice of specialization, which will impact his/her future academic trajectory more than anything else.
+There are currently 65+ regular mathematics faculty on the Columbus campus, plus over 20 additional faculty on the branch campuses, who can supervise doctoral dissertations.
 Consult our current Graduate Faculty List for names, contacts and specializations.
-Under special circumstances students can also be advised by faculty outside of the department.
+Under special circumstances, students can also be advised by faculty outside of the department.
 The advisor pool in our department is thus as large as that of any department in the country.

 There are numerous opportunities for students to get to know potential advisors.
-This includes having them as teachers in introductory classes, visiting the Invitation to Mathematics lecture series, regular research seminars and colloquia (see Events), or self-development through academic advisors, peers, and publicly available research information.
-After narrowing down possible specializations students typically sample faculty and topics by taking numerous reading courses (MATH 6193) on special topics with a few prospective advisors.
+This includes having them as teachers in introductory classes, attending the Invitations to Mathematics lecture series, regular research seminars, and colloquia (see Events), or self-development through academic advisors, peers, and publicly available research information.
+After narrowing down possible specializations, students typically sample faculty and topics by taking numerous reading courses (MATH 6193) on special topics with a few prospective advisors.
 These provide introductions to future research areas that are too specialized to be covered in regular courses.
 The one-on-one teaching of a reading course may also serve as a preview of the advisor / advisee interaction in future thesis work.

 Master's of Science (MS) Degree

 Normally the department does not admit students whose intended degree is a generic Master's outside of the MMS specializations program.
 However, students admitted for the PhD can obtain a general MS degree in Mathematics during their academic progression towards the PhD degree.

 There are three ways for a PhD student to earn an MS degree (listed below).